 Because of the many ways to obtain EOs, it’s important to know the source from which you’re obtaining your oils since you can’t always trust the label.

 The good news, though, is that there are companies out there with 100% certified pure, therapeutic grade oils.
 They, however, make up only a small portion of the oils available to consumers, so be careful who and where you buy oils from (just because you buy it at a health food store doesn’t make it safe).

 Throughout history, EO’s have played an important part in health and healing and they are making a strong come back in an age where medicines are failing, health systems are failing, many are left uninsured, addicted, suffering from side effects, or in chronic pain.
 Although essential oils can’t ‘fix’ everything, they can help many, many things for a fraction of the cost, without side effects and sometimes with the healing people have been unable to obtain from other, traditional avenues.

-If you’re interested in buying certified pure therapeutic grade oils at a wholesale discount, please contact us or fill out this short form.
+Are you interested in buying certified pure therapeutic grade oils at a wholesale discount?
+Here’s more information.